jperkin/node-rpio/README.md

 /*
  * There are various magic numbers below.
 A quick overview:
  *
- *   tx[0] is always 0x3, the EEPROM "READ" instruction.
+ *   tx[0] is always 0x3, the EEPROM READ instruction.
  *   tx[1] is set to var i which is the EEPROM address to read from.
  *   tx[2] and tx[3] can be anything, at this point we are only interested in
  *     reading the data back from the EEPROM into our rx buffer.